Gobot1234/steam.py/docs/api.rst

     Called when the client has disconnected from Steam.
 This could happen either through the internet disconnecting, an explicit call to logout, or Steam terminating the connection.

-    This function can be called many times.
+    This function can be called multiple times.

 .. function:: on_ready()

     Called when the client is done preparing the data received from Steam.
-Usually after login is successful.
+    Usually after login to a CM is successful.

     .. warning::